topkecleon/telegram-bot-bash/doc/3_advanced.md

 987654321:start:98979695

 # * are only allowed on the right hand side and not for user!
-# the following exaples are NOT valid!
+# the following examples are NOT valid!
 *:*:*
 *:start:*
 *:*:98979695